-Are you wondering how you can best utilize pop-up forms as part of your lead generation strategy?
+Are you wondering how to best utilize pop-up forms as part of your lead generation strategy?
 If you're using HubSpot, you'll notice that in your Forms, there is an option for Regular forms and Pop-Up forms.
-Pop-Up forms from HubSpot are a lead generation and conversion rate optimization tool for digital marketers.
-With Pop-Up forms, you can create custom forms to help engage your website visitors, increase your web leads, and reconvert returning visitors.
+Pop-Up forms from HubSpot are lead generation and conversion rate optimization tools for digital marketers.
+With Pop-Up forms, you can create custom forms to help engage your website and visitors, increase your web leads, and reconvert returning visitors.

-Here are a few examples of how you can leverage Pop-Up forms as part of your digital marketing strategy:
+Here are some examples of how to leverage Pop-Up forms as part of your digital marketing strategy:

 - eBook & Whitepaper Downloads: You can use Pop-Up forms to promote top-of-the-funnel content to your prospects when they are on your website.
-It's safe to say that a lot of people may never land on your dedicated landing page for your eBook, whitepaper, or other content offers, but if they are already browsing your website, this is a great way to get your lead generating content in front of them at a time when they are most interested.
+It's safe to say that many people may never land on your dedicated landing page for your eBook, whitepaper, or other content offers.
+Still, if they are already browsing your website, this is a great way to get your lead-generating content in front of them when they are most interested.

 - Demo Requests or Connecting with Sales: If you're using HubSpot, you probably have an idea of the pages on your website that generally convert visitors to leads.
-Or if you're an e-commerce business, you understand what pages are critical to capturing that sale.
-Using Pop-Up forms, you can deliver a targeted offer if you see that someone is on a page for a certain amount of time, but isn't converting.
-For example, if your analytics tell you that a visitor is on a high-converting page for 45 seconds before they bounce, you should consider delivering pop-ups at that time to give them a re-engagement opportunity before they leave.
+Or, if you're an e-commerce business, you understand what pages are critical to capture that sale.
+Using Pop-Up forms, you can deliver a targeted offer if you see that someone is on a page for a certain amount of time but isn't converting.
+For example, if your analytics tell you that a visitor is on a high-converting page for 45 seconds before they bounce, you should consider delivering pop-ups to give them a re-engagement opportunity before they leave.

 - Event Registrations: We tested this for both in-person events and webinars to drive registration numbers, and the use of Pop-Up forms has had fantastic results!
-This is particularly useful if you place the call-to-action on the pages on your website that are going to be most relevant to the event.
+This is particularly useful if you place the call-to-action on the pages on your website that will be most relevant to the event.
 We've seen over 50% conversion on these types of Lead Flows.

-Here is an example of the analytics from a pop-up that was live for just one week promoting a webinar.
-It was targeted on specific pages of the website to make sure the webinar was relevant to a particular website visitor.
-You'll see a 21% click rate to the form, and a 69% conversion once someone views the form.
+Here is an example of the analytics from a live pop-up for just one week promoting a webinar.
+It was targeted on specific pages of the website to ensure the webinar was relevant to a particular website visitor.
+You'll see a 21% click rate and a 69% conversion once someone views the form.

 - Blog Subscribers: This is probably the most common use case for Pop-Up forms on websites.
 Since this is more of a generic call-to-action, there are several ways to do this.
 The first is an exit intent pop-up box.
-If you know that someone is going to be abandoning your website, you can deliver them an exit pop-up to ask them to subscribe to your blog to stay updated.
-In addition, you can have a drop-down call-to-action that is a bit more subtle, and can be placed on specific pages of your site, or your entire site.
+If you know that someone will be abandoning your website, you can deliver them an exit pop-up asking them to subscribe to your blog to stay updated.
+In addition, you can have a drop-down call-to-action that is a bit more subtle and can be placed on specific pages of your site or your entire site.

 Wondering how to get started?
-Here are some tips to keep in mind when setting up your Pop-Up forms in HubSpot:
+Here are some tips when setting up your Pop-Up forms in HubSpot:

 - Targeting: Be sure to target the appropriate pages on your website for your respective Pop-Up forms.
 Every form doesn't need to be on every page of your site.
-You need to make sure you look at the goal of the website page or landing page, understand why you're thinking of using a Pop-Up form, and who your target persona is on that page.
+It would be best to look at the goal of the website page or landing page, understand why you're thinking of using a Pop-Up form, and who your target persona is on that page.

 - Triggers: Ensure that your flow triggers are appropriate.
 You can trigger a pop-up on exit intent (when someone is about to leave your website), based on how long they have been on a page, and more.
-Think about all of these variables to make sure that you are triggering the pop-up to the right audience at the right time.
+Think about these variables to ensure that you are triggering the pop-up to the right audience at the right time.
 In HubSpot, you can also exclude the pop-up from displaying if someone has already downloaded that particular offer or taken that specific action.

 - Devices: There are options for you to disable the Pop-Up form on mobile devices in HubSpot.
-In general, I would recommend this unless your site is almost entirely visited on a device other than a desktop computer.
-The reason is because it can be interruptive on a phone, and may cause people to bounce instead of the ultimate goal of converting.
-Having a pop-up on mobile can sometimes have a negative effect on your SEO efforts.
+I would recommend this unless your site is almost entirely visited on a device other than a desktop computer.
+It can be interruptive on the phone and may cause people to bounce instead of the ultimate goal of converting.
+Having a pop-up on mobile can sometimes hurt your SEO efforts.

 As you can see, the opportunities are endless with what you can do with Pop-Up forms.
-This gives you yet another way in HubSpot to convert your website visitors into leads to build your top-of-the-funnel pipeline, and then nurture those contacts in marketing qualified leads and ultimately customers.
+This gives you yet another way in HubSpot to convert your website visitors into leads, build your top-of-the-funnel pipeline, and then nurture those contacts in marketing qualified leads and, ultimately, customers.

-If you want to learn more about how to leverage Pop-Up forms as part of your strategy, you can schedule a complimentary inbound marketing consultation with our team.
+If you want to learn more about leveraging Pop-Up forms as part of your strategy, you can schedule a complimentary inbound marketing consultation with our team.